Jump To

 Sheep Used For Their Milk

-Starting in the fifth millennium BP, humans started breeding some sheep specifically for their milk.
-Although sheep dairy production is a smaller industry than cow or goat dairy, it carries many of the same exploitative hallmarks; like cows, sheep in the dairy industry are commonly impregnated against their will, their babies taken away shortly after birth, and they are forced to give their milk until no longer considered profitable enough to keep alive, at which point they are slaughtered.
+Starting in the fifth millennium BP, humans began breeding some sheep specifically for their milk.
+Although sheep dairy production is a smaller industry than cow or goat dairy, it carries many of the same exploitative hallmarks; like cows, sheep in the dairy industry are routinely impregnated against their will, their babies taken away shortly after birth, and their milk taken for human consumption.
+This cycle repeats until they are no longer considered profitable enough to keep alive, at which point they are slaughtered.
 Also like cows, sheep exploited for their milk are prone to mastitis, a serious and painful disease of the udder.
-Although any ewe can be exploited for their milk, some breeds have been created by humans to maximize their milk production.
+Although any ewe can be exploited for their milk, some breeds have been bred by humans to maximize their milk production.
 Common sheep breeds exploited for their milk include the East Friesan, Lacaune, Awassi, and Assaf.

 Sheep Used For Their Fiber